StevenMamet/qiime2-P2IRC/README.md

 #### Run cutadapt to remove the primers (342F, 806R)

+For this to work, you should have the latest version of cutadapt (version 2.1) installed.
+I found I couldn't install it in the qiime2 environment and had to install in my base environment.
+I run the cutadapt step outside of qiime2.

 Note: if you mess up and want to stop a process from running, press ctrl and c to kill it.

 First make this directory in canola.
 This is where you'll transfer the manifest.csv file to (more on that shortly).